Pechora concentration camp

+During World War II

 Located in the Romanian zone of occupation of Ukraine, known as Transnistria Governorate, the camp was overseen by a Romanian gendarme and guarded by Ukrainian policemen with batons and rifles.
 Beginning in November 1941, Jews from the surrounding regions, including Tulchyn, Bratslav, Shpikov, Tostyanets, as well as, later, from more distant regions such as Mohyliv-Podilskyi were brought to Pechora to perish in the enclosed grounds.
 Also sent to Pechora were Romanian Jews from Bessarabia and Bukovina.
 At the camp, prisoners were murdered not through systematic extermination by gas or bullets, but rather through starvation, exposure to the elements, and disease such as typhus.
 Also, many hundreds of prisoners were violently deported further east across the Bug river to work at DG-IV slave labor camps in German-occupied Ukraine, where almost none would survive.

 According to Romanian wartime documentation, a sign that said "death camp" was installed at the camp's main gate.
 As with all of Transnistria's 150-plus concentration sites, the Romanian occupiers had no intention of sustaining the Jewish population under their control.
 In the case of Pechora, the inspector of the gendarmerie of Transnistria explicitly stated in October 1942 that Pechora was created "exclusively" for the purpose of killing its prisoners.

 Historians and researchers including Matatias Carp and Radu Ioanid consider Pechora to be the most infamous of all the sites established in Romanian-occupied Ukraine.
 According to a report issued in 2004 bv the Wiesel Commission, it was among the sites of "the most hideous crimes committed against Jews during the Holocaust."
 No photos of the camp in operation are currently available, though survivor testimonies are plentiful.

 The chief of the camp was a Romanian gendarme commander named Stratulat.
 According to survivor testimony, Stratulat prevented a group of SS-affiliated ethnic Germans (belonging to the Sonderkommando Russland) from liquidating the camp's population sometime in the late summer of 1942.

 For many families interned in the Pechora camp, survival was only possible by trading the last of their clothes and possessions for food with villagers who would gather at the camp gate.
 Many child survivors would later report slipping out of the loosely-guarded camp and begging for food in the village of Pechora and in the surrounding communities.
 Many Pechora camp survivors owed their lives to the generosity of local ethnic Ukrainians, who often fed and housed them.
 Generally speaking, locals in the Romanian-occupied zone of Transnistria treated Jews much more favorably than did residents of other neighboring regions such as western Ukraine and Bessarabia, where pogroms were widespread.
 This phenomenon within Transnistria was described in an influential study by scholars Diana Dumitru and Carter Johnson.